UCL/rsd-cppcourse/session1/06inlinedefinitions.md

 However, for really simple brief functions, such as getters and setters, it can be more convenient just to implement them in the header file.
 This is a judgement call, a matter of your personal programming aesthetics.

-Go to the [second and final exercise](06newclass.md) for this session.